 Dogs are not allowed:

 in Cherokee Marsh Conservation Park or other City of Madison conservation parks.

 Bicycling is not allowed in Cherokee Marsh Conservation Park or Yahara Heights County Park.

 Deer, waterfowl, and other game hunting are allowed in the Cherokee Marsh Fishery Area.
 Waterfowl hunting is allowed in the upper Yahara River including the DNR Cherokee Marsh Public Access site.
-A portion of Yahara Heights County Park is open by permit to archery hunting for deer and turkey.
+A portion of Yahara Heights County Park and the Cherokee Marsh Resource Area are open by permit to archery hunting for deer and turkey.